 Ravel performed in two concerts at the Bechstein Hall as conductor and accompanist, in 1909 and 1913, amongst several visits to London.
 He also liked technology and recorded some piano rolls in London in 1922, such as this Pavane pour une infante defunte.

 The Bechstein Hall was opened in 1901 by piano firm Bechstein, next to their showroom.
 Anti-German sentiment during World War I led to it becoming the Wigmore Hall instead.
 There’s been plenty of impressive footsteps here – the opening gala concerts featured performances by Ferruccio Busoni and violinist Eugène Ysaÿe.
 Ravel’s compatriots Fauré and Saint-Saëns performed here, as did singers Nellie Melba and Enrico Caruso.
 Rubinstein, Prokofiev, Poulenc and Hindemith have given recitals.
 And Benjamin Britten premiered several works here, including Serenade for Tenor, Horn and Strings and the Michelangelo Sonnets.
+And I’m pleased to discover that this is where Vaughan Williams’s Songs of Travel were first performed in 1904, the song cycle after which my blog is named.

 Take a tour of Ravel’s house near Paris – it’s been reported that this fantastic , fascinating house is going to close.
 It would be a real shame, it’s somewhere I’d love to visit.